 Four Corners Familiars

 Our series Four Corners Familiars features artists’ responses to classic novels and short stories.
-They provide a fresh look at the tradition of the illustrated novel, with each artist choosing a text to be reprinted in full alongside their newly created work.
+They provide a fresh look at the tradition of the illustrated novel, with each artist choosing a text to be reprinted in full as part of a newly created work.

 1 The Picture of Dorian Gray